ms-jpq/isomorphic_copy/README.md

 It will **pretend** it's `pbcopy`, `xclip`, `wl-copy`, etc. and forward calls to appropriate destinations.

-Works out of the box with programs that use those commands.
+Works out of the 📦 with most programs that use those commands.

 ![clippy](https://raw.githubusercontent.com/ms-jpq/isomorphic-copy/master/preview/clippy.jpg)